New-Edge-Engineering/ansible-aws_cli/README.md

           key: AKIAI0RPNNAJ0GYAACCC
           secret: pQosD7Y0jagsfdljApXcvHjU7vx89RsHgw6j308888

-**aws_cli_archives** a dictionary of name, bucket (name), credentials (optional, uses default), remote directory, local directory.
+**aws_cli_archives** a list of directories to be continuously backupped.
+It made up of archive of name, credentials (name, optional falling back to default), region, bucket (name), remote (directory), local (directory).
 This will sync down files and continuously sync up files.

 ## License ##